g-irishm/greviews/documentation/web-app/development/Structure.md

 - This is the directory containing Angular components.
 You can find the component development guide on Angular.
 The directory contains 2 sub directories - `global` & specific module directory.

 - The specific module directory name is the same name as in the `modules` directory.
 It stores modules specific components which are lazy loaded only when that specific module is loaded.

+### config

+- This directory contains all the configurations required in specific modules or globally.
+Currently used for storing form configuration but can be used to store other types of configurations.

 ### forms
 [Angular Documentation Reference]()